Neemuch: History

 Neemuch was also the station of the 26th and 48th field artillery batteries of the British in India.

 Geography

 Neemuch district is part of the Ujjain Division.
 It borders Rajasthan to the west and north and Mandsaur district to the east and south.
 It was split from Mandsaur District on 30 June 1998.

-The city is divided into three main parts: Neemuch city, Chhavani, and Baghana.
+The city is divided into three main parts: Neemuch city, Cantt (or Chhavani), and Baghana.

-Chhavani is the main commercial area hosting Pustak bazzar, Dusshera maidan, Satya Path, Tilak Marg, Budha Gopal street, Bohra gali, Rabindranath Tagore Marg and Sabji Mandi, bus stand, timber market, Ambedkar road and Nasirabad - Mhow National highway no. 56 and Neemuch - Bhopal State Highway no. 87.

-Baghana is widely known for its 'Anaj Mandi'.

-Neemuch city is the main old city of Neemuch hosting PG College, Ravan Rundi, Mochi Gali, Kila, Neemuch Manasa road.

 The Neemuch district has approximately 956,000 inhabitants as of 2001.